DanAddison/Songwriting/docs/unreleased.md

 in my haste I had neglected
 to account for the preserving
-of hose shapes upon the parchment
+of those marks upon the parchment
 I looked back across the river

 ## Myopia